corymb/edison/README.md

 # Usage

+# Tests

+Run `pipenv install` and `pipenv shell` to build virtual environment.

+Tests can be run with  `PYTHONPATH=. python -m pytest -vsx` from the root directory.

 # Notes

   - Focused mostly on flexibility - it would be trivial to extend this to other channels or repurpose core functionality.